OpenBB-finance/OpenBB/website/content/terminal/menus/etf.md

 ---
 title: ETF
-description: This guide introduces the ETF menu, in the OpenBB Terminal.
-The features provide methods for searching and comparing funds across the ETF universe.
+description: "This guide introduces the ETF menu, in the OpenBB Terminal.
+The features provide methods for searching and comparing funds across the ETF universe."
 keywords:
 - ETF
 - overview